dstackai/dstack/docs/docs/concepts/services.md

 # Services

-Services make it easy to deploy models and apps as public endpoints, while giving you the flexibility to use any frameworks.
+Services make it very easy to deploy any model or web application as a public endpoint.

+Regardless of which model you deploy or which serving framework you use, it's possible to offer the model via the OpenAI-compatible interface.

+[//]: # (TODO: Support auto-scaling)

 ??? info "Prerequisites"